alfie-chenery/OneShotImitationLearning/trace_generation/README.md

 The button mapping will be given for an Xbox and PlayStation controller.
 Most controllers will work, but the buttons may have different names.

-- **A / &#10005** - Save the current end effector position, orientation and gripper state as a new key frame in the trace
+- **A / Cross** - Save the current end effector position, orientation and gripper state as a new key frame in the trace
-- **B / &#9675** - Revert the robot to the previous saved key frame (or initial position if none saved)
+- **B / Circle** - Revert the robot to the previous saved key frame (or initial position if none saved)
 - **Dpad Up** - Toggle wireframe view
 - **Dpad Down** - Override demonstration image.
 An image is automatically saved at the start of the program.
 However, you may override this with a new one using this button.
 The camera is attached to the end effector and faces along the end effector Z axis (blue).
 The object of interest in the demonstration must be clearly visible in the image, otherwise the agent will be unable to use this demonstration effectively.
 - **Dpad Left** - Toggle gripper open and closed